kwongjose/Snowflake-Xscape/README.md

 | 3     | create_views.sql       | ./        | Creates a view for monthly sales in 2019.
 Creates a view for the highest-spending customers.
 Outputs top ten customers.
 Creates a view for product sales.

 ### Runbook (Longform)
 1. Ensure user is properly authenticated to the Snowflake environment.
-The user should also have SSH credentials configured for GitHub on their machine.
+The user should also have access to GitHub on their machine.

 If these steps have already been completed, you may disregard, and skip to **Step 4**.